 On Saturday, 17th April 1937, Scotland played England at Hampden Park football stadium in Glasgow.
 It was the first all-ticket international football match.
 The official attendance figure was given after the game as 149,407, making it the record for football game attendance in both British and European history.

 Following the game, it was widely reported by newspapers that the attendance was actually over 150,000 people when you considered stewards, police present, and non-ticket guests.
 The game was reportedly tense, with England playing best in the first half and Scotland scoring first.

 The final result was 3 – 1 for Scotland.
 The game remained the World record until being beaten in the 1950 world cup.
 The record in Britain and Europe is unlikely to be broken, football stadium capacities are much lower these days, with Hampden’s being a little over 52,000.

 ‘The Old Firm’ is the term given to Scotland’s most popular and successful football clubs Celtic and Rangers.
 The rivalry between these two teams is deeply embedded in Glaswegian and Scottish culture.

 Not only is this rivalry is well known in the UK (and the world) but it has also been described as one of the most passionate football club rivalries in the world.
 The term ‘old firm’ is believed to have originated as far back as 1904 when the two teams faced each other at the Scottish Cup final.

 #17 Inventing The Television

-Scotland may be small, however, the world has been revolutionized time and time again by its great inventors and their creations that changed the world.
-Mr. John Logie Baird and electrical engineering student at the Royal Technical College in Glasgow and the University of Glasgow invented the first television.
+Scotland may be small, however, the world has been revolutionized time and time again by its great inventors, and their creations changed the world.
+Mr. John Logie Baird, an electrical engineering student at the Royal Technical College in Glasgow and the University of Glasgow, invented the first television.
 In 1927 he transmitted the world’s first long-distance television signal all the way from London to the Central Hotel in Glasgow Central Train Station.
 If it wasn’t for Glasgow, we might not have television today!